 The spirit of Babylon is one of self-determination and independence, antagonistic toward every institution of God, even something as basic as God-given gender.

 John Ritenbaugh focuses upon Satan's great rebellion when he rallied one-third of the angels against the government of God.
 They were cast down to the earth, where they have since held a beachhead of operations, even though the venue has been downgraded fr. . .

 Our love for beauty must be coupled with love for righteousness and holiness.
 Our relationship with Christ must take central place in our lives, displacing all else.

 Our biggest danger at this time is to be lured into spiritual drunkenness by the pagan Babylonian system.
 Our God is not what we say we worship but whom we serve.

 God has often used micro metaphors to illustrate macro events.
 For example, in Isaiah 1:4-6, God compares the whole nation of Israel to a sick patient with an incurable disease, signalling impending captivity.
 The church has been alternately compared to a . . .

-Members of God's church usually come home from the Feast of Tabernacles with renewed spiritual vigor.
-Yet, we are painfully aware that some fall away each year.
-John Ritenbaugh shows that we must actively seek God and His righteousness to ensure that we will be around to enjoy next year's Feast.
+Members of God's church usually come home from the Feast of Tabernacles with renewed strength.
+Yet, some fall away each year.
+Here's how to stay the course.